wensby/aveslog/README.md

 Dockerized, PostgreSQL and Python Flask-backed, React web application for birding.
-The main purpose behind this project is for exploring, learning and improving my knowledge in some fundamental technologies such as Docker, PostgreSQL, Python, React, JavaScript and Bootstrap.
+The main purpose behind this project is for exploring, learning and improving my knowledge in some fundamental technologies such as Docker, PostgreSQL, SQLAlchemy, Python, React, JavaScript, and Bootstrap.

 ## Running the app locally